 For large enterprise solutions, which handle tens of thousands of clients each day, we have enterprise solutions at a negotiable price.
 With such large-scale Polygon crypto nodes, a user obtains the customized infrastructure with unlimited request number and speed, and we also provide guaranteed service level agreements (SLAs).

-MATIC nodes of different types can be used for a vast number of goals, from exploring and creating Polygon dApps to validating the blockchain and contributing to its growth and development.
+Polygon nodes of different types can be used for a vast number of goals, from exploring and creating dApps to validating the blockchain and contributing to its growth and development.
 GetBlock has solutions for different developers, validators, traders, and blockchain enthusiasts, which scale along with their projects and activities.
-Choose the plan that works best for your Polygon RPC node now, and get up to 50% benefit from the first month!
+Choose the plan that works best for your Polygon RPC node now, and get a 20% benefit from the first month!